 How much do I get?

-Rifkind is a Tory, a Scottish one, but in the same market as Labour’s Gordon Brown and Alistair Darling, two who also hire themselves to the highest bidder, and sell their country to the lowest.
+Rifkind is a Tory, a Scottish one, but in the same market as Labour’s Gordon Brown and Alistair Darling, who also hire themselves to the highest bidder and sell their country to the lowest.
 They all have in common a welcome propensity for political suicide.

 On each occasion I needed his input for an arts projects, (the first an arts in education charity I had founded) I found him to be courteous and considerate.
 I saw the opposite side of him when opposed to his support of a local quarry development.
 There he was orotund, sarcastic and pompous.

 Today his mercenary behaviour sees him humiliated, suspended from his cosy haven, the Conservative party, stepping down as an MP just prior to a general election for a super-safe seat, and relinquishing the chair of the Intelligence and Security Committee.